 Javascript Menu by Deluxe-Menu.com

-Go Here to the Supervision Catalog—3 courses
+Go Here to the Supervision Catalog to enroll in Clinical Supervision Courses.

-Unlimited CEUs and PDHs—$49 per Year
+Unlimited CEUs and PDHs—$49

-Overview of Course 4S: Developmental Model of Clinical Supervision in Behavioral Health.
+Summary of Course 4S: Developmental Model of Clinical Supervision in Behavioral Health.

-This course addresses the purposes, principles, ethics, methods and techniques of supervising Mental Health and Addiction Professionals, from a RISK MANAGEMENT and DEVELOPMENTAL MODEL perspective.
+This course addresses the purposes, principles, ethics, methods, and techniques of supervising Mental Health and Addiction Professionals, from a RISK MANAGEMENT and DEVELOPMENTAL MODEL perspective.

 Read examples of boundary and dual relationship issues and the reasons for consistent documentation of the supervisee's work with clients.
 Learn the difference between direct vs. vicarious liability of the clinical supervisor, and understand the evolution of competence in both the supervisor and the supervisee.